Larry-Osakwe/key-card/README.md

-# GitHub PR Analyzer
+# Customer Support Query System

-A full-stack application for analyzing GitHub Pull Requests using AI.
-This project includes a Next.js frontend and a Python FastAPI backend with LangGraph-powered analysis.
+A full-stack application for answering customer support queries using AI.
+This project includes a Next.js frontend and a Python FastAPI backend with LangGraph and MCP servers for intelligent data retrieval and response generation.

 ## Project Overview

 This application enables users to:
-- Submit GitHub Pull Request URLs for AI-powered analysis
-- Receive detailed insights about PR changes, potential issues, and improvements
-- Chat with the AI assistant about software development and code review topics
+- Submit customer support queries through a chat interface
+- Receive accurate responses with verified sources
+- View confidence scores and source references for each response
+- Experience an intelligent system that can handle various query types

 ## Project Structure